 In 1969, a group of Native American activists calling themselves the Indians of All Tribes arrived on Alcatraz Island.
 They spoke out against the U.S. Government's Termination Policy and the broader plight of Native Americans.
-GGNRA commemorates this moment in history, with 19 months of special events and an exhibition: Red Power on Alcatraz, Perspectives 50 Years Later.
+Golden Gate National Recreation Area commemorates this moment in history, with 19 months of special events and an exhibition: Red Power on Alcatraz, Perspectives 50 Years Later.

-Exhibit: Red Power on Alcatraz: Perspectives 50 Years Later
+Exhibition: Red Power on Alcatraz: Perspectives 50 Years Later

 Cultural Programs, 2nd Saturdays of each Month